‘What Did You Do Last Week?’ 11 Better Ways to Succeed at Performance Management

 By expressing your confidence and explaining your intentions, you’ve set up your A-teamer for success.

-It’s also important to look at what outside issues that you are not aware of might be impacting your employees’ performance.
-Here are some examples:
+It’s also important for managers to look at what outside issues they’re not aware of that might impact employees’ performance.

-It’s your job to explore whether they really have been trained properly.
-If they have gone through training but don’t show that they’ve absorbed it, it might be that they learn differently from other workers.
+It’s the manager’s job to explore whether they really have been trained properly, if they have gone through training but don’t show that they’ve absorbed it, or if they learn differently from other workers.
+Find out:

-Do employees have resources and time needed to perform up to your expectations?
+- Do they have the resources and time needed to perform up to the expectations?

-Successful performance management includes coaching employees on how they can achieve success in specific areas; inspiring them to make sustained effort; empowering employees by giving them authority that matches their responsibilities; and motivating team effort, improved performance and professional growth.
+Successful performance management includes coaching employees on how they can achieve success in specific areas.

-When you coach an employee, start from a positive place.
-Be open — explain that you are working to help them improve their work.
+When managers coach an employee, they want to start from a positive place.
+Be open.
+Explain that you are working to help them improve their work.

 Keep it specific and ask them to come to the session prepared to share their own impression of how they are doing.